Ali Hendi, MD

 Sores that don’t heal or raised reddish growths are common signs of basal cell carcinoma.
 If you suspect you have this form of skin cancer, rely on the skin cancer specialists at the office of Ali Hendi, MD, in Chevy Chase, Maryland.
 Dr. Hendi provides effective outpatient procedures onsite, such as Mohs surgery, which has a 99% cure rate for basal cell carcinomas while minimizing scarring.
-For expert care, call today or book a consultation online.
+We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
+For expert care, call our practice today.

 The vast majority of basal cell skin cancers are brought on by repeated exposure to ultraviolet (UV) rays.
 UV rays, which come from the sun or a tanning bed, damage the DNA inside your skin cells.